"Because the Best Schools Start

 S-Sexualization of schools.
 Less of that and more academic emphasis.

-I have to be honest, and I told Dr. Jansen to his face that before I arrived, I didn’t anticipate the opportunity to speak to him in person and most definitely was not a supporter.
+I have to be honest, and I told Dr. Jensen to his face that before I arrived, I didn’t anticipate the opportunity to speak to him in person and most definitely was not a supporter.
 He wasn’t my first choice.
 But after hearing him articulate ideas that would support teachers, empower parents, and elevate our children, I changed my mind.

 I am a compassionate conservative.
 I vote based on my faith and values, not a political party.
 Furthermore, I raise my children to know that they are equal in the eyes of God and not victims.